Emory-Melody/EpiLearn/docs/API/dataset.rst

-For more sample code in a real training process, you can refer to `exampls/dataset_customization.ipynb`.
+For more sample code in a real training process, you can refer to `examples/dataset_customization.ipynb` on the github page.